 The Meridian TPOC platform is fuel-agnostic, supporting both Green Hydrogen (H2) evolution and constrained Hydrocarbon synthesis depending on the specific catalyst integration.

-The Core Innovation: Unlike gold or silicon which degrade under extreme flux, HfN utilizes a Phonon Bottleneck mechanism to maintain plasmonic resonance at high temperatures, effectively turning "Waste Heat" into a catalytic asset.
+The Core Innovation: Unlike gold or silicon which degrade under extreme flux, HfN utilizes a Phonon Bottleneck mechanism to maintain plasmonic resonance at high temperatures, effectively turning "Waste Heat" into a catalytic asset (Verified Sim 1-A).

 2.1 The "Simulation Paradox" Solution